 David Bowie has written a song for an upcoming French-British crime series, in the rock icon's first foray into television music in two decades.
 Bowie in a statement Tuesday said that he had written an original song for "The Last Panthers," a six-part thriller on Balkan jewel thieves that debuts in November.
 "I was looking for one of the icons of my youth to write the music for the title sequence, but was presented with a God," director Johan Renck, a Swede best known for his music videos, said in the statement.

 Persona 4: Dancing All Night is not, as I worried, blood squeezed from a stone, and that's the first of its many surprises.
 Here's another: From start to finish, Persona 4: Dancing All Night nails the feel of classic PSOne-era rhythm games.
 Perhaps its biggest surprise is this: Persona 4 is one of my favorite games (and, by unlikely extension, game franchises) ever, but I still think I'd get a lot out of by Persona 4: Dancing All Night without that history.

 On Monday, Ryan Adams released his much-anticipated album of covers from Taylor Swift's "1989."
 Now the pair have revealed they've also worked together and would be open to a future collaboration.
 Adams appeared on DJ Zane Lowe's Beats One radio show to talk about the cover album and was joined there by Swift, who called in to the show.
 "They're not cover songs," said Swift of the album.

-Our guide to this week's album releases also features streams of upcoming tracks and albums from Damien Rice, Big K.R.I.T., The Decemberists, and more.
-Plus, catch up on the week's music news, and watch new music videos from artists like Charli XCX, Flying Lotus, and Sharon Van Etten.
+Our guide to this week's (and last week's) album releases also features the week's top new music videos from artists like Ought, Disclosure, and Kelela, plus brand new streaming music from CHVRCHES, Julia Holter, Kurt Vile, and more.
 Read and Post Comments | Get the full article at Metacritic